MultiAdaptive/document/Domicon-WhitePaper-V2.1.md

 The reason we chose to use Avalanche is that we want to strengthen the security and decentralization of the Domicon network with the help of Avalanche's consensus, and we also require these nodes to stake BTC.

-Mechanisms such as broadcast proof and data audit will be implemented in the contract to ensure that domicon fully inherits the Ethereum consensus.
+Mechanisms such as broadcast proof and data audit will be implemented in the contract to ensure that Domicon fully inherits the Ethereum consensus.

 ## Submit Commitment to Bitcoin